AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.2/README.md

 #### 🪜 Step 4.
 Simulate a Support User Accessing and Updating Sensitive Incident Data

-- Action:
+- **Action:**
  - Log in to the incident management application UI using a support account (e.g., alice.support@company.com).
  - Navigate to the list of incidents and select a record.
- - Modify one or more fields within the record and save your updates.
+ - Modify one or more fields (e.g., Customer, Title, Urgency, Status,Message ) within the record and save your updates.

-* Result:
- - The incident record is successfully updated, and the UI reflects the changes.
+* **Result: The incident record is successfully updated**, and the UI reflects the changes.
- - An audit logging mechanism is triggered by this update event, creating a corresponding log entry.